 How to Show Emotion in Writing and Make Readers Feel It

-Tip 3 – Use your own experiences
+Tip 3 – Draw on your personal experiences

-Everyone has a myriad experiences from their life – some happy and triumphant, others sad, and some in-between.
-These experiences are a solid foundation for writing with emotion.
+Everyone has a myriad of life experiences, from happy and triumphant moments to sad ones and everything in between.
+These experiences provide a solid foundation for writing with emotion.

-Your reader will feel and connect more deeply when emotions are described authentically from first-hand experiences.
-The writing doesn’t necessarily need to be about the experience itself.
-It can draw on those feelings to present a new story around that same emotion.
+Readers connect more deeply with emotions written from authentic first-hand experiences.
+The writing doesn’t necessarily need to be about the experience itself; it can simply draw on those feelings to present a new story.

-By example, when writing about my own separation from a long-term relationship, I allowed myself to go back into the past and feel the emotions of those moments once more.
-This was hard.
-On the plus, it enabled me to write more authentically about emotion.
+For instance, when writing about my own separation from a long-term relationship, I allowed myself to revisit the past and feel those emotions again.
+This was difficult, to be sure, but doing so enabled me to write about the experience with genuine feeling.

-Our own experiences are a powerful tool for writing with emotion.

 Read more:

 Three Challenges of Writing a Human-Interest Story About Your Own Life